peteratdennis/event-bridge-example/README.md

 - export a name for the service: `export EVENTBRIDGE_EXAMPLE_SERVICE=my-eventbridge`
 - deploy: `yarn deploy`

-Examples of using the event bus and consumed by all consumers in the various stacks is provided in `sls-a.yml` and `sls-b.yml`.
+Examples of using the event bus and events being consumed by all consumers in the various stacks are provided in `sls-a.yml` and `sls-b.yml`.

 ## Functions